 Why is the value of public relations so hard to explain?

-The business world typically quantifies the value of output through linear progression value of public relationsmodels.
+The business world typically quantifies the value of output through linear progression models.
 So naturally, that is the best way to quantify the value of public relations efforts.
 Right?
 WRONG!
 In fact, the exact opposite is true.
 Many studies show that the best way to identify the relationship between public relations and the bottom-line is through a non-linear regressive approach.
 When done this way there is a positive, and measurable, relationship between reputation/brand awareness and revenue.

 What exactly is the value of public relations?